jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 For full size image see [LINK](/topo_drawings/management-network.png)

 ### Launch and Validate XRD Topology
-1. SSH to the Ubuntu VM XRD which is using Docker to host the XRD application
+1. SSH to the Ubuntu VM XRD where we will launch the XRd routers
 ```
 ssh cisco@198.18.128.100
 ```